Sitting on the Canadian border didn't insulate St. Albans, Vt., from Confederate attack during the American Civil War.

 The raiders torched one house as a distraction and fled the town unharmed, They killed one man – Elinus Morrison – who tried to interfere with their get-away.
 But their plans to set fire to a large portion of the town failed when the bombs they brought to start fires did not work.

-Once the townspeople in St. Albans figured out what was happening, they quickly formed a posse to pursued the raiders into Canada.
+Once the townspeople in St. Albans figured out what was happening, they quickly formed a posse to pursue the raiders into Canada.
 Within a day they had captured 14 of the raiders and recovered $87,000.
 The rest of the money, however, was never seen again.

 Some suspect that one of the raiders kept a large portion of the money and used it to open a bank in Texas after the war.